9038 Melrose Ave. West Hollywood, CA 90048 | map |

 Architect: Frank Rasche

-The Academy moved to their new Beverly Hills building in December 1975.
+The Academy sold the building to the Writers Guild in 1975 and they took occupancy in July.
+It became known as the Writers Guild Theatre.
+The Academy opened their new Beverly Hills headquarters in December 1975.
 See the page about the Goldwyn Theatre in that building.
-The Writers Guild evidently had been sharing the building

 Interior views: